 Acoustic Guitar Saddle Compensation Patterns

 Steel-string acoustic guitars often come with compensated saddles to adjust for different string radii and scale lengths.
 This article details the common acoustic guitar saddle compensation patterns.
-Note: For more information please see the following articles: Compensating to Correct The Intonation and Why Isn’t My Acoustic Guitar Intonating Well.
+Note: For more information about saddle compensation, please see the following article: Why Isn’t My Acoustic Guitar Intonating Well.

 For this type, the saddle is compensated so that there is a slot for the B string so that it sits further away from the saddle than where the other strings rest.
-Taylor and Gibson often use B compensated saddles.
+Notably, Taylor and Gibson have used forward line B compensated saddles.
 Visit our Guide to B Compensated Saddles to learn more.

 B Compensated with Slanted Bass

-As the name suggests, this type is similar to a B compensated saddle with a slot for the B string appears, and at first glance, might apper to be the same.
-However, a progressive slant for the wound strings to sit further away from the soundhole and extend bass string length.
+This saddle type is similar to a B compensated saddle in that a distinct slot for the B string appears, and at first glance, might apper to be the same.
+However, a progressive slant appears for the wound strings to sit further back from the soundhole and extend bass string length.
 Alvarez, Eastman, Epiphone, Guild, and Yamaha often use this type of saddle.

-Also known as ‘step compensated’, a fully compensated saddle is similar to a B compensated saddle, but whereas a B compensated saddle only has one slot for a string, a fully compensated saddle has five slots – one for the treble E, one for the B, one for both the G and D, one of the A, and one for the bass E. Note that both the G and D strings sit forward, whereas with a B compensated with slanted bass saddle, the D string will have some backward compensation.
+Also known as ‘step compensated’, a fully compensated saddle is similar to a B compensated saddle.
+However, whereas a B compensated saddle only has one distinct compensated slot for the B string, a fully compensated saddle has five distinct slots – one for the treble E, one for the B, one for both the G and D, one for the A, and one for the bass E. Note that both the G and D strings sit forward, whereas with a B compensated with slanted bass saddle, the D string will have some backward compensation.
 As such, we don’t advise replacing a B compensated saddle with a fully compensated saddle, or vice versa.
 Greg Bennett, Emerald, and many pre-2010 Seagull guitars often use fully compensated saddles.

 A zig zag, or lightning, compensated saddle will have one angle for the treble E and B strings, and a second angle for the wound strings.
-This compensation pattern is often seen on newer Seagull Guitars.
+Post-2010 Godin and Seagull Guitars often have saddles with this compensation pattern.

-There is no universal ‘best’ compensation pattern as there are a number of factors involved, including saddle slot angle, scale length, and string diameter, that guitar builders factor in when choosing a saddle compensation pattern.
-Typically, you should use the same compensation pattern that the manufacturer used – please see our Guitar Saddle Size Chart for more information.
-However, there are times you might want to use a different compensation pattern, such as if you use alternate tunings.
+Which Compensation Pattern is the Best?No universal ‘best’ compensation pattern exists because there are a number of factors involved, including saddle slot angle, scale length, and string diameter, that guitar builders factor in when choosing a saddle compensation pattern.
+Typically, you should use the same compensation pattern that the builder used – please see our Acoustic Guitar Saddle Size Chart for more information.
+However, you might want to use a different acoustic guitar saddle compensation pattern if you’re experiencing intonation issues.